 University of Washington

 The University of Washington colleges and schools offer 1,800 undergraduate courses each quarter.
 It confers more than 12,000 bachelors, masters, doctoral and professional degrees annually.
-The university educates a diverse student body to become responsible global citizens and future leaders through a challenging learning environment informed by cutting edge scholarship.
+It educates a diverse student body to become responsible global citizens and future leaders through a challenging learning environment informed by cutting edge scholarship.

-The university has three campuses, with its largest campus in the University District, Seattle and two other campuses Tacoma and Bothell.
+The University of Washington has three campuses, with its largest campus in the University District, Seattle and two other campuses Tacoma and Bothell.
 It occupies over 500 buildings, with over 20 million gross square footage of space, including the latest University of Washington Plaza.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.